yarnball/ReactAuthToken/README.md

-# This uses Django for Auth
+# Simple auth with create-react-app

 # To run